Opioid epidemic in the United States: Background

 Opioids are a diverse class of strong, addictive, and inexpensive drugs, which include opiates (i.e., morphine and codeine), oxycodone (OxyContin, Percocet), hydrocodone (Vicodin, Norco), and fentanyl.
 Traditionally, opioids have been prescribed for short-term pain management, as short-term use is supported by a body of evidence.
 The usefulness of opioids in chronic pain is dependent on the kind of pain being treated (e.g., visceral and central pain may be "especially unresponsive to long-term opioid therapy") and the patient.
 Clinical guidelines advise that opioids should only be used for chronic pain if safer alternatives are not feasible, as their risks often outweigh their benefits.

 The potency and availability of opioids have made them popular as both medical treatments and recreational drugs.
-In 2018, the U.S. opioid prescription rate was 51.4 prescriptions per 100 people, equivalent to more than 168 million total opioid prescriptions.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) estimated that over 10 million Americans abused prescription opioids in 2018; 47,600 Americans died from opioid overdoses in 2018.
 These substances have high risks of addiction and overdose, and long-term use can cause tolerance and physical dependence.
+SAMHSA allocated $7.5 billion between January 2016 and June 2020, as response to this opioid crisis.
+These resources aim to increase access to medications for treatment, reduce overdose deaths, and sustain prevention and recovery.
 When people continue to use opioid medications beyond what a doctor prescribes, whether to minimize pain or induce euphoric feelings, it can mark the beginning stages of an opioid addiction.
-In 2018, after being prescribed an opioid medication, about 10.3 million people ended up misusing it, and 47,600 people died from an overdose.
 More than 650,000 Americans have died of drug overdoses since the opioid epidemic began.
+The deaths attributable to opioid overdose increased from 16 deaths to 595 deaths per 100,000 population in the US.